 - 1. To check exam approval status, go to the TEA Website and login to TEAL.
 Click on "View Examinations". - 2.
-"Approval to test" will only be granted to teacher candidates that have successfully completed StMu eligibility requirements prior to submitting the Eligibility Form.
+"Approval to test" will only be granted to teacher candidates that have successfully completed St. Mary's University eligibility requirements prior to submitting the Eligibility Form.